GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 The Auto-Scaling ETL job will set the value of `dpu_seconds` into `Some(U64)` type and `execution_class` as `None`.
 On the other hand, Glue Standard Spark ETL jobs variant will set the value of `dpu_seconds` as `None` and `execution_class` as `Some(Standard)`.
 Finally, The Python Shell variant will have the value of both `dpu_seconds` and `execution_class` as `None`.

-# 5. How does we convert the DPU hours into monetary values?
+# 5. How do we convert the DPU hours into monetary values?
 Let's start by having some brief overview of the calculation for each Glue Job variant:

 |-------------+--------------+-----------------+----------+-------------------------+---------|